IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Conclusion Remarks

 \section{Conclusion Remarks}

-In this paper, we propose a principled approach to address distribution shift problem in time series forecasting.
-Our core contribution lies in three aspects: a decoupled formulation to separate removing-shift procedure from the forecasting and regard it as special distribution transformation, a bi-level optimization problem to formalize the decoupled formulation and enable the joint learning of transformation and forecasting, and a novel invertible network, IN-Flow for time series distribution transformation.
+In this paper, we propose a principled approach to address the time series distribution shift and contribute to non-stationary time series forecasting.
+Our core contribution lies in three aspects: a decoupled formulation to separate the removing-shift procedure from the forecasting and regard it as a special distribution transformation, a bi-level optimization problem to formalize the decoupled formulation and enable the joint learning of transformation and forecasting, and a novel invertible network, IN-Flow for time series distribution transformation.
 Moreover, distribution shift is a well-known and crucial topic but is still rarely studied in time series forecasting.
-We hope this principled approach, including the decoupled formulation, bi-level optimization and IN-Flow can facilitate more research on distribution shift in time series.
+We hope this principled approach, including the decoupled formulation, bi-level optimization, and IN-Flow can facilitate more research on distribution shift in time series and non-stationary forecasting.